gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

       - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'cs_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

    * The 'cs_key_enc' parameter MAY be present and specifies the encoding of the public keys of the group members.
-It takes value from the "Label" column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}}.
-Acceptable values denote an encoding that explicitly conveys the public key algorithm (REQ6).
+It takes value from the "Label" column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}} (REQ6).
+Consistently with {{Section 2.3 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote an encoding that MUST explicitly provide the full set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

       At the time of writing this specification, acceptable public key encodings are CWTs {{RFC8392}}, unprotected CWT claim sets {{I-D.ietf-rats-uccs}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
-Further encodings may be available in the future, and would be acceptable to use as long as they explicitly convey the public key algorithm.
+Further encodings may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above.

      \[ As to CWTs and unprotected CWT claim sets, there is a pending registration requested by draft-ietf-lake-edhoc. \]